lightbend/kafka-with-akka-streams-kafka-streams-tutorial/README.md

 # Prerequisites

-Overall implement relies on Kafka (current version is 1.0) and requires kafka to be installed.
+Overall implement relies on Kafka (current version is 1.0) and leverages embedded Kafka servers (client project).
 It uses 2 queues:
 * `models_data` - queue used for sending data
 * `models_models` - queue used for sending models
 Model provider and data provider applications check if their corresponding queues exist.
 Run them first if not sure whether queues exist

-It also relies on InfluxDB/Grafana for visualization.
-Both need to be installed before running applications

-For InfluxDB database `serving` with retentionPolicy `default` is used.
-Application checks on startup whether the database exists and create it, if necessary
-Application also ensures that Grafana data source and dashboard definitions exist and create them, in necessary

 # Build the code